Polyhedron

 Dihedral Angles

-The dihedral angles are formed between two faces of all neighboring polygons.
+The dihedral angles are formed between two faces of all neighbouring polygons.

 Polyhedral Angles